sannlynnhtun-coding/flowbite-dotnetcore-mvc/README.md

 ### 1. **Install Flowbite and Tailwind CSS**

-Flowbite is built on top of Tailwind CSS, so you’ll need to install both Tailwind and Flowbite into your project.
+Flowbite is built on top of Tailwind CSS, so youâ€™ll need to install both Tailwind and Flowbite into your project.
 Follow these steps:

 - First, install the necessary dependencies by initializing your project with Node.js.
 If you haven't already, install `npm` from [Node.js](https://nodejs.org/).